-Proposals resulting in the loss of existing ground floor shop units (within Class A1) will be resisted unless it can be demonstrated that the use of the premises for that purpose is no longer viable.
-In such case, proposals for the change of use to other uses within Class A of the Use Classes Order, or to an alternative use that would provide benefits to the local economy or community of equal or greater benefit than the existing use, will be supported subject to there being no unacceptable impact on residential amenity or car parking.
+Proposals resulting in the loss of existing ground floor shop units (Class A1) will be resisted unless it can be demonstrated with evidence that the use of the premises for that purpose is no longer viable.

-Knowle:
+In such cases, proposals for the change of use to uses within Part A of the Schedule to the Town and Country Planning Act (Use Classes) Order 1987 (or subsequent re-enactment), or to a use which would contribute to the day-time viability and vitality of the centre, will be supported subject to other policies.
+In the event that it can be proven with evidence that none of the above-specified uses are economically or functionally viable, then alternative uses may be acceptable subject to other policies.

+Knowle

-Within primary retail frontages, planning applications which would result in the loss of ground floor shop units (within Use Class A1) will be resisted.
-In secondary frontages, a mix of shops, financial and professional services, restaurants and cafes, drinking establishments and hot food takeaways and offices (within Use Classes A1 to A5 and B1a) will be supported, subject to there being adequate car parking, no unacceptable impact on amenity and no adverse impact on the character of the area.
-Primary and secondary frontages are shown in the graphic opposite.
+Within primary retail frontages, proposals that would result in the loss of ground floor shop units (within Use Class A1) will be resisted unless it can be demonstrated with evidence that such use is not viable or the alternative use will contribute to the day-time viability and vitality of the centre.

+In secondary frontages, a mix of shops, financial and professional services, restaurants and cafes, drinking establishments, hot food takeaways and offices (within use Classes A1-A5 and B1(a) will be supported subject to other policies.

-The use of upper floors above ground floor commercial units for residential or office uses will be supported, provided there is no unacceptable impact on residential amenity or car parking provision.
+In all centres, the use of upper floors above ground floor commercial units for residential or office uses will be supported, subject to other policies.

 The findings of the Residents' Survey and the Business Survey showed support for retaining and supporting local employment.
-The local shops, services and offices within the village centres are an important source of local employment which the policy seeks to protect.
+The local shops, services and offices within the village centres (see Appendix 9) are an important source of local employment which the policy seeks to protect.
 At the same time, there is a degree of dissatisfaction with the range of retail outlets, although not a consistent view about what might be ideal.
 The retention and encouragement of independent shops is often mentioned in the survey feedback.
 There is also reference to the desire for a post office in Dorridge and improved supermarket facilities in Knowle.
 There is a strong view from businesses that high-street shops should be protected and the current mix maintained.